-At times, when you plug in an external drive into your system you won’t be able to see it in the ‘Computer’ screen or AutoPlay in Windows.
-Here, you will be able, to take a look at ways to resolve external hard drive not showing up issues and make it accessible for use on Windows running systems.
+At times, when you plug in an external drive into your system it does not show up or AutoPlay in Windows.
+Here, you will be able, to take a look at ways to resolve external hard drive not showing up issue in Windows and make it accessible for use.

-Following these steps will most probably resolve the external hard drive not showing up the issue.
-But what if the drive is not showing in the Disk Management as well?
+Following these steps will most probably resolve the external hard drive not showing up in Windows.
+But what if the drive or new hard drive is not showing in the Disk Management as well?

 If Windows doesn’t list your external drive in the Disk Management, then possibly there could be a problem with USB port, a driver problem with Windows or you are using a dead drive.

-At times the unpartitioned drive is also a reason for becoming invisible or inaccessible external drive.
-When the drive is full of “unallocated space,” then you need to create a new partition on it to show visibility.
+At times unpartitioned drive is also a reason for an invisible or an inaccessible external drive.
+When the drive is full of “unallocated space,” then you need to create a new partition on it to show its visibility.
 Windows Disk Management tool can fix this partition and file system issue.
-Therefore, use Windows operating systems to do it.

 Right-click inside the unallocated space, select New Simple Volume and follow the wizard to create a new partition.

 In case the drive is partitioned, but still, you can’t access the drive from another device, then probably it is not formatted as NTFS.
 At times many devices can’t read the Windows NTFS file system.
 To fix this problem format the drive with the FAT32 file system.

 Note: This process will remove all the stored files on your external drive, therefore first try to copy important files to another drive.
 In case you are unable to access the data, recover it with an efficient partition recovery software .